diivious/DataMiner-PXCX/README.md

 # DataMiner
 This is a Fork of [CiscoSteve/DataMiner](https://github.com/CiscoSteve/DataMiner)

-Primary changes from Cisco Verson:
+Primary changes from Cisco Version:
   1) Some edits/changes I wish to keep track of
-  2) Additon of gitignore to avoid tracking temp files
+  2) Addition of gitignore to avoid tracking temp files
   3) Deleted all the zips in favor of release branch

 #